megaease/easeprobe/docs/Manual.md

 * `HTTP_AUTHORIZATION`
 * `HTTP_TIMEOUT`

-Ease Probe supports multiple configuration files, just simply using `-f` indicate the directory of the configuration files.
+EaseProbe supports multiple configuration files, with the use of the command line flag `-f` which indicates the directory of the configuration files.

 ```shell
 easeprobe -f /path/to/conf
 ```

-And the configuration file should be versioned, the version should be aligned with the EaseProbe binary version.
+The configuration file should be versioned, the version should be aligned with the EaseProbe binary version.

 ```yaml
 version: v1.5.0
 ```

-The full configuration template you can get from [here](../resources/config.yaml)
+You can find the full configuration template [here](../resources/config.yaml)

 ## 7.1 Probe Configuration